Zootermopsis angusticollis

-Zootermopsis angusticollis is a species of termite (Isoptera) in the family Archotermopsidae, a group known as the Pacific dampwood termites, or the rottenwood termites.
+Zootermopsis angusticollis is a species of termite (Order: Blattodea (formerly 'Isoptera)') in the family Archotermopsidae, a group known as the Pacific dampwood termites, or the rottenwood termites.
 As their name suggests, the dampwood termites can only survive by living off of wood that contains high amounts of moisture.
 They are found along the wet environments of the Pacific coast of North America.
 Most are found in the states of California, Oregon, Washington, Idaho, Western Nevada and in southern British Columbia.
 Termites are well known to be destroyers of wood, and although the dampwood termites can cause some damage, they are not as notoriously known to cause as much damage to buildings as the drywood termites.
 They occasionally have been carried to other parts of the country through wood shipments, but have not been able to become established in these areas due to undesirable environmental conditions.

 Identification

 Zootermopsis angusticollis is a hemimetabolous, diploid species.
 Upon hatching from their egg, they are quite similar to adults except for their lack of genitalia.
 Their series of morphological instars allows them to increase in size until they reach their adult stage.

 Like all other termites, the dampwood termites live in eusocial colonies that contain workers, soldiers, nymphs (semi-mature young), and both male and female reproductive individuals.
 When a colony is found, it is typically the nymphs that are observed.
 The winged individuals are light brown with dark brown leathery wings, whereas the nymphs are cream colored with a dark abdomen.
 The dampwood termites are some of the largest termites in North America.

 An important sign for identifying dampwood termite infestations is their unique fecal pellets.
 They are approximately 1 mm in length and slightly hexagonal.